At King Edward VI School British Values are reinforced regularly and in the following ways:

 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
-Students are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police and Fire Service help reinforce this message.
+Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Visits to school from authorities such as the Police and Fire Service help reinforce this message.

 Within school, students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for students to make choices safely, through provision of a safe environment and empowering education.
-Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our Online-Safety and PSHE lessons.
 Whether it be through choice of learning challenge, or participation in our numerous extra-curricular clubs and opportunities, students are given the freedom to make choices.

 King Edward VI is situated in an area which is not greatly culturally diverse; therefore we place a great emphasis on promoting the appreciation of diversity with the students.
 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our RE and PSHE teaching reinforce this.
+Our RE and PSHE teaching reinforces this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Students also visit places of worship that are important to different faiths.